 Spiritual Life Coach and Psychic Annette Dion to be Featured on Close Up Radio

-GLOUCESTER, MASSACHUSETTS, UNITED STATES, September 11, 2023/EINPresswire.com/ -- The popularity of spiritual advisers has been dramatically soaring in popularity and becoming more mainstream.
+GLOUCESTER, MASSACHUSETTS, UNITED STATES, September 12, 2023/EINPresswire.com/ -- The popularity of spiritual advisers has been dramatically soaring in popularity and becoming more mainstream.
 Now more than ever, we are urgently seeking answers as we struggle with pressing life issues and challenges.
 Is my partner cheating on me?
 Should I change careers?
 How can I make more money?
-Yet most of us still think psychics as a lady waving her hands over a crystal ball and predicting our future.
-While some may prove to be “fakes” these days there are a whole new level as spiritual advisors who go beyond predicting the future and offering us self -healing tools and much needed guidance.
-Now we can gain insight and amazing clarity into our future with self-love so we can embrace joy and fulfill our dreams.
+Yet most of us still think of psychics as a lady waving her hands over a crystal ball and predicting our future.
+While some may prove to be ‘fakes,’ these days, there are spiritual advisors who go beyond predicting the future, offering us self-healing tools and much needed guidance.
+Now we can gain insight and amazing clarity into our future using self-love, allowing us to embrace joy and fulfill our dreams.

-Rather than provide cookie cutter readings and telling us ‘In three months your ex will come back to you, you are destined to win power ball, or your Prince Charming is coming’ and now all your life problems are solved, Annette’s readings are more profound.
-Instead, she gets to the core of our issues by tapping into our energy guiding us towards self-awareness.
-This help us ascertain why certain situations are happening in our lives so we can focus our energy on moving forward with fresh perspective and renewed self-assurance.
+Rather than providing cookie cutter readings and telling us “In three months, your ex will come back to you,” or “You are destined to win the Powerball,” or “Your Prince Charming is coming,” and suddenly all of life’s problems are solved, Annette’s readings are more profound.
+Annette gets to the core of our issues by tapping into our energy, guiding us towards self-awareness.
+This help us ascertain why certain situations are happening in our lives, allowing us to focus our energy on moving forward with fresh perspective and renewed self-assurance.

-According to Annette we co- exist simultaneously with a different dimension and as a uniquely gifted psychic she has the Annette has the incredibly unique ability to tap into our core energy and is able to receive information accordingly.
-In fact, Annette describes herself as a “messenger” or an “interpreter.”
+According to Annette, we co-exist simultaneously with a different dimension and, as a uniquely gifted psychic, she has the unique ability to tap into our core energy and receive information accordingly.
+Annette describes herself as a “messenger” or an “interpreter.”

-Her readings are not about predicting our future but seeing the trajectory of where things are going and help us become empowered on a spiritual level and heal us mind, body, and spirit.
+Her readings are not about predicting our future, but rather seeing the trajectory of our lives, helping us become empowered on a spiritual level, and healing us in mind, body, and spirit.

-Annette doesn’t believe we are victims of circumstance but we have monumental influence of what is going to happen.
-We are co- creators of our lives and we can choose happiness, live in unconditional love, and spread kindness, compassion, and happiness throughout the universe.
+Annette doesn’t believe that we are victims of circumstance—instead, we have monumental influence over what is going to happen in our lives.
+We are co-creators of our lives and we can choose happiness, live in unconditional love, and spread kindness, compassion, and happiness throughout the universe.

 Listen to the show on BlogTalkRadio